rootisgod/rootisgod/content/posts/2025/2025-02-23-Running-a-Private-Chocolatey-Server.md

 <a data-fancybox="gallery" href="/assets/images/2025/choco-nexus/Choco-Nexus-packages.png"><img src="/assets/images/2025/choco-nexus/Choco-Nexus-packages.png"></a>
 {{< /rawhtml >}}

 And, just for info, the installer files themselves are not proxied, just the metadata, so it will be very light on disk space usage.
 On new machines a small script can install chocolatey and tweak the repos used.
+No more being blocked!
 Easy!